-To support a multifaceted educational campaign to correct the misperceptions about schizophrenia among the general public, using multiple media platforms
+To support a multifaceted educational campaign to correct the misperceptions about schizophrenia and related disorders and comorbidities among the general public, using multiple media platforms

 To pursue a relentless campaign to eliminate the stigma of serious psychiatric brain disorders like psychosis and to equate them with other neuropsychiatric disorders like Parkinson’s Disease, Huntington’s Disease or stroke